eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 ### Document metadata

-The library provides support for document metadata through the `DocumentMetaData` class.
-This metadata includes display information, claim details, and issuer information that can enhance the user experience when presenting documents.
+The library provides robust support for document metadata through the `IssuerMetaData` class.
+This metadata includes display information, claim details, and issuer information that enhances the user experience when working with and presenting documents.

-#### DocumentMetaData structure
+#### IssuerMetaData structure

-The `DocumentMetaData` class contains:
+The `IssuerMetaData` class contains:

 - `documentConfigurationIdentifier`: Unique identifier for the document configuration
 - `display`: List of display properties (name, logo, colors, etc.) for different locales